Additional Feature Stories

 Historic New England’s preservation easement creates a partnership with the Trustees of Reservations that prevents future demolition of the stable, and protects its exterior elevations as well as interior features such as flooring, woodwork, stalls, and feed storage bins.

 Historic New England protects important mid-twentieth century house in Lincoln, Mass.

-The Flansburgh House in Lincoln, Massachusetts, is the latest privately owned historic property protected by a preservation easement in the Stewardship Program at Historic New England.
+The Flansburgh House in Lincoln, Massachusetts, is the latest privately owned historic property protected by a preservation easement in the Preservation Easement Program at Historic New England.
 Completed in 1963, the Flansburgh House was designed by the late architect Earl R. Flansburgh, FAIA.

 The house is designed around an open interior garden court and was built to illustrate Flansburgh’s approach to Modern residential design.
 It is set on a slightly sloping wooded lot and surrounded by tall pine trees and stone walls built by Flansburgh and his sons.
 Glass windows and sliding glass doors line the outside walls, and glass walls with open hallways line each side of the open courtyard allowing light to penetrate from both the exterior and interior of the house.
 The preservation easements held by Historic New England protect interior and exterior features of the house and garden and landscape features.
 They prevent subdivision and limit new additions and additional structures.